calmrat/metrique/README.rst

 Python/MongoDB Data Warehouse and Information Platform
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-metrique provides a simple python and rest API to support
+metrique provides a simple python API to support
 ETL workloads for extracting data from disperate sources,
 iteratively, rapidly and reproducibly, with transparent,
-historical serverside object persistence and tight clientside
+historical object persistence and tight clientside
 integration with popular python scientific computing libraries
 to faciliate creation and publication of a wide variety of analysis
 and reports, large and small.